Band Pricing

 Introduction

-Band pricing is an effective pricing strategy that leading property portals themselves strongly recommend to make the best use of their platforms, yet is an often overlooked and underutilised strategy by many.
-Here I go into detail about band pricing and how we can use this pricing strategy to market our home with optimal and maximum exposure to buyers, especially those within our likely buyer pool.
+Band pricing is an effective pricing strategy that leading property portals themselves strongly advocate to make the best use of their platforms, yet is a strategy that is often overlooked and underutilised.
+Here I go into detail about band pricing and how we can implement this pricing strategy to market our home with optimal and maximum exposure to buyers, especially to those within our likely buyer pool.

-Band pricing takes all of the pricing strategies previously discussed a step further
+Band pricing takes the pricing strategies a step further

 In previous sections, I’ve covered fast pricing, saleable pricing, accessible pricing, and buyer enquiry pricing.

-Band pricing, in essence, takes all of the above, especially buyer enquiry pricing, a step further.
+Band pricing, in essence, takes all of the above pricing strategies, especially buyer enquiry pricing, a step further.

 What is band pricing?